Funding opportunity

 What we're looking for

-Collaborative research proposals may be submitted in any disciplinary or interdisciplinary subject where the majority falls within the remit of both agencies:
+Collaborative research applications may be submitted in any disciplinary or interdisciplinary subject but the majority must fall within the remit of both agencies:

 • NERC